craftingcity/The-Known-World/Prenotes July 28 26.md

 #### Gathered From Mercy
 - Sierra, Head of Roamers
-- Tynan, Roamer
+- Tynan, Roamer and Nobleman
 - Screw, Roamer and Ex-Merc
-- Kyric, The Elder
+- Kyric, The Elder Sorcerer

 +2 Citizens per increment of 4 on the Speech Roll(s?).